Onboard Glow Plug Driver GDL V6.9Thank you for interesting our extremely lightweight robust and easy to use glow driver system.

 - setup button: your TX is still full of never used before features.
 Using one simple mixer gives you the opportunity to set up everything visually and even change your settings while your model is in the air.

-Thus, the only LED you need is one small but very bright one that will show you while your glow plug is on or off.
+Thus, the only LED you need is one small but very bright one that will show you if your glow plug is on or off.
 You'll use it maybe ones or twice, during initial adjustments, so there is no need to drill the fuselage for it.
 Speaking of drilling, the only fuselage modification you may need is a tiny 2mm (1/12inch approx.) hole under the hood, for two thin wires that even has no connectors on one side.
 (Thanks to Degson's the GDL equipped with.)
 And finally, all installation operations can be performed with no soldering, and with almost no any additional tools, right on the field!

 - Connect the 3-pin cable to the spare channel of your receiver (i.e. Gear#5 or AUX#7) as labeled on PCB